 The Institute works closely with a number of community organizations operating in New York City, including the Gallatin School of Individualized Study, the Isaac Center, and the Church of the Holy Apostles.

-The mission of the Institute for Immigrant Concerns is to equip adult immigrants and refugees of all nationalities with English as a Second Language (ESOL) skills, computer training, job readiness, and referrals for social services, empowering them to succeed in their quest for social and economic independence.
+The mission of the Institute for Immigrant Concerns is to equip adult immigrants and refugees of all nationalities with English for Speakers of Other Languages (ESOL) skills and referrals for social services, educational programs and immigrant support, empowering them to succeed in their quest for social and economic independence.

 Since 1997, the Institute for Immigrant Concerns has served over 8,000 adult immigrants in New York City.
 Representing 110 nations, our students learn English to better embrace their new start in the United States.
-Our students create a ripple effect of change in their workplaces, homes, and communities.
+Our students gain vital cross-cultural skills and social awareness to effect positive change in their workplaces, homes, and communities.